User Guide for Intel® Compute Stick STCK1A32WFC

 - Accept the Windows license terms.

-- Connect to a network (this step is optional).
+- Get Online dialog to pick a wireless network (this step is optional).

 - Choose Express Settings or Customize.